 Oral sex is often a part of foreplay before intercourse.
 Many couples use it as a way to warm up or to get in the mood for intercourse, but oral stimulation can also play a part during or after, too.
-This position can also be just as pleasurable as a stand-alone act.
+It can also be just as pleasurable as a standalone act.

 Oral sex requires a partner and whichever position works most comfortably.
 One partner uses their mouth, lips, or tongue to stimulate their partner’s penis, vagina, or anus.
 Oral sex gives you and your partner another way to pleasure each other apart from regular genital intercourse.

 Eighty-five percent of sexually active adults between the ages of 18 and 44 report having had oral sex at least once with a partner of the opposite sex.
 However, it’s important to note that oral pleasure isn’t just for heterosexual couples.
 People in both same-sex or mixed-sex relationships can enjoy giving or receiving oral stimulation with their partner.

 The feelings generated by different oral sex positions can vary from person to person.
 Below are descriptions of some oral sex positions.